Israel at War

 The Way Back

 When did Eve in the Garden eat the fruit forbidden by God?
-“When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise” (Genesis 3:6 NASB).
+Answer: “When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise” (Genesis 3:6 NASB).

 Earlier, the first human beings followed the Lord from the heart.
 But when they were prompted by the Tempter, they followed the flesh.
 Today, the Lord wants people to get back to following Him from the heart.
 How will He do it?
 “I will put my law within them and on their heart will I write it” (Jeremiah 31:33 NASB).